janprzy/podarchive/README.md

 Valid arguments
 ---------------
+You can try them out by using the -n|--dry-run flag
-    --keep,    -k: Don't refresh the feed file if it has already been downloaded --date,    -d: Prepend the publishing date to the filename for improved sorting --verbose, -v: Display more information about what's happening, e.g. the exact file names being written to --quiet,   -q: Only display errors, you can use this when running from cron --dry-run, -n: Display what would happen without doing it.
+    --keep,    -k: Don't refresh the feed file if it has already been downloaded --date,    -d: Prepend the publishing date to the filename for improved sorting
+    --date-behind: If -d is set, the date will be appended instead of prepended.
+Implies -d --verbose, -v: Display more information about what's happening, e.g. the exact file names being written to --quiet,   -q: Only display errors, you can use this when running from cron --dry-run, -n: Display what would happen without doing it.
 The RSS feed will be downloaded regardless